electronut/ElectronutLabs-bluey/README.md

 * Bluey's blue LED will start blinking in a 'timebomb' pattern, indicating that it is in DFU bootloader mode.
 Now you can press upload button in arduino IDE to program your code.

-* Bluey library for arduino is available [here](https://github.com/electronut/ElectronutLabs_Bluey_Arduino_Library).
+* Bluey library for arduino is available at [ElectronutLabs_Bluey_Arduino_Library](https://github.com/electronut/ElectronutLabs_Bluey_Arduino_Library) repository.
 Download the zip file from github repository and extract the files to *Documents/Arduino/libraries* directory for Windows OS.

 ### Steps